lrug/lrug.org/source/meetings/2012/september/index.html.md

 [Chris O'Sullivan](http://www.thechrisoshow.com/) is going to give us 15 minutes on Objective-C:

 > There are so many things we take for granted writing Ruby code -
-> initialising hashes and arrays, doing basic arithmatic with floats and
+> initialising hashes and arrays, doing basic arithmetic with floats and
 > integers, using subscript accessors for containers.
 Trying to do
 > these basic things in Objective C requires writing screeds of
 > boilerplate code.